 There are overlaps in the duties of a financial auditor and those of an accountant in that both of them are responsible for the preparation, analysis, and management of financial records.
 However, auditors typically work for an accounting or payroll service, rather than working for one particular company.
 An auditor also assesses the performance of a company’s accountant.

 Chief Financial Officer

-A chief financial officer (CFO) is responsible for managing the finances of an organization.
-He or she is in charge of financial planning, maintaining financial records, and sometimes also analyzing these records.
-He or she manages the accounting department, and typically reports to the chief executive officer (CEO) of the organization.
+The chief financial officer (CFO) is responsible for managing the finances of an organization, including financial planning, maintaining and analyzing financial records, management of the accounting department.
+The CFO reports to the chief executive officer (CEO) of the organization.